For cases resolved via the Conduct Process, the appellate reviewer is the Provost of West Virginia University (or designee).

 - Students may submit a written appeal per the timeline and instructions provided in their outcome notice.

 - The Office of Academic Integrity will forward the appeal to the Provost of West Virginia University (or designee).
 All relevant documentation concerning the charge and penalty will also be forwarded.

 - Within thirty (30) calendar days after the student has submitted the appeal, the Provost (or designee) will make a decision.
 This will then be communicated via WVU email to the student and other individuals with a legitimate educational interest.
 The decision is final, and no further appeals are possible.

 - The Provost (or designee) will retain all documentation related to the appeal for five (5) years.

 Frequently Asked Questions

-You may appeal the charge, the penalty, or both.
-Specifically, you may appeal because the decision and/or the penalty was unreasonable; the decision was discriminatory, arbitrary, or prejudiced; or because the decision-maker refused to consider relevant information.
+Students may appeal the charge, the penalty, or both.
+Specifically, students may appeal because the decision and/or the penalty was unreasonable; the decision was discriminatory, arbitrary, or prejudiced; or because the decision-maker refused to consider relevant information.
 A more detailed outline of the grounds for appeal is available in the WVU Policy on Student Academic Integrity.